 Command aliases are an easy way to customize the behaviour of Bazaar.
 Aliases are an easy way to create shortcuts for commonly-typed commands, or to set defaults for commands.

 Command aliases can be defined in the [ALIASES] section of your .bazaar/bazaar.conf file.
 Aliases start with the alias name, then an equal sign, then a command fragment.
 Here's an example ALIASES section:

 [ALIASES] recentlog=log -r-3..-1 ll=log --line -r-10..-1 commit=commit --strict diff=diff --diff-options -p

 - The first alias makes a new 'recentlog' command that shows the logs for the last three revisions

 - The ll alias shows the last 10 log entries in line format.

 - the commit alias sets the default for commit to refuse to commit if new files in the tree are not recognized.

 - the diff alias adds the coveted -p option to diff

-- You can override a portion of the options given in an alias by specifying the new part on the command-line.
+- You can override parts of the options given in an alias by overriding it.
 For example, if you run lastlog -r-5.., you will only get five line-based log entries instead of 10.
-Note that all boolean options have an implicit inverse, so you can override the commit alias with commit --no-strict.

-- Aliases can override the standard behaviour of existing commands by giving an alias name that is the same as the original command.
+- Aliases can override the standard behaviour of existing commands by giving an alias name that is thesame as the orignal command.
 For example, default commit is changed with commit=commit --strict.

-- Giving the --no-aliases option to the bzr command will tell it to ignore aliases for that run.
-For example, running bzr --no-aliases commit will perform a standard commit instead, not do a commit --strict.
+- Giving the --no-aliases to the bzr command will tell it to ignore aliases for that run.
+For example, running bzr --no-aliases commit will perform a standard commit instead not do a commit --strict.